lonk42/docker-php-nginx-composer/README.md

   * Define these modules as the environment variable `COMPOSER_MODULES`
   * (You do not need to mount the composer modules, however they will need to reinstall each run if you don't)
 * Extra APK packages can be installed on runtime with the environment variable `EXTRA_PACKAGES`
+* The UID and GID used by the container can be defined as environment variables `UID` and `GID`

 ### Docker CLI
 ```